BraedenCu/NetworkTablesViaJetsonFRC/README.md

 The Rio program will change the value of X in the network table to a certain value once a button on a controller is pressed.

-The program on the Jetson starts by istening for connections, hen connects, then simply prints out the data inside the network table
+The program on the Jetson starts by istening for connections, then connects, then simply prints out the data inside the specified seciton of the network table